jameszangari/idm372/README.md

 2. Download node_modules using: `npm install`
 3. Install nodemon globally using `npm i nodemon -g`
 4. Fix any npm issues by running `npm audit fix`
-5. Go to Microsoft Teams and download the necessary `.env` file:
+5. Go to Microsoft Teams and download the `secret/` folder and the `.env` file from General Channle > Files Tab > `Back End Development/Secret Keys/`
-   `Back End Development/.env`
+6. Copy both the folder and file to the root of the project.
-6. Copy this file to the root of the project.
+7. Downloading the `.env` file from Teams will likely rename it to just `env`, name it back to `.env`

 #